Baked chicken leg quarters in the oven. Tender-baked, crispy skin quarters, a budget-friendly and delicious family meal.

 - If not using a meat digital thermometer, pierce into the thickest part of the thigh, the juices should run clear.
 If they are still pink, give them 5 more minutes in the oven, then check again.

 The roasted chicken leg quarters are delicious served with most anything, it would be actually quicker to write what not to serve these with… probably pasta…

-Place the chicken leg quarters on a baking tray and rub them well on both sides with about ¾ of the spiced melted butter.
-Keep a small amount to brush the chicken leg quarters during the roasting time.
+- Brush: Place the quarters on a baking tray and rub them well on both sides with about ¾ of the spiced melted butter.
+Keep a small amount to brush them again during the roasting time.

-Bake the chicken leg quarters, skin side up, for 15 minutes.
-Turn them on the other side, brush with some of the marinade and some of the cooking juices and bake for another 15 minutes.
+- Bake, skin side up, for 15 minutes.
+Flip, brush with some of the marinade and some cooking juices and bake for another 15 minutes.

 - If using salted butter, adjust the salt amount required in the recipe accordingly.

 - See blog post for more seasoning suggestions.